Water in French: 70+ Related Words and Expressions, Plus Practice Resources

 Learn in-depth about les fleuves (large rivers), les lacs (lakes) and les mers (seas), as well as the ships that cruise them.

-This collection of verbs will help you talk about wet weather and water-related activities such as gardening or doing laundry.
+This collection of des verbes qui concernent l’eau (water-related verbs) will help you talk about wet weather and water activities such as gardening or doing laundry.

 arroser — to water plants